Berlin based writer and storyteller

 A speculative project I initiated, and ran, on story modelling︎︎︎ for brands in the digital age was the centrepiece of an Internet Week︎︎︎ session hosted by Story and attended by Fortune 500 company executives and several key figures in the tech industry.

 Another lighthouse project I worked on at Story was a landmark digital campaign for The Havens︎︎︎.
-Made on a shoestring budget using footage shot at a real warehouse party, the native YouTube campaign (one of the first examples of interactive video) helped kickstart a long-overdue conversation about consent that would only finally enter the mainstream a few years later with the #metoo︎︎︎movement.
+Made on a shoestring budget using footage shot at a real warehouse party, the native YouTube campaign (one of the first examples of interactive video) helped kickstart a long-overdue conversation about consent that would only finally enter the mainstream a few years later with #metoo.

 In 2012 I co-authored the copywriting syllabus for the Chartered Institute of Marketing.